 In addition to the current faculty and the individuals already mentioned, there are a number of others who have served as counselor educators or who taught courses which were part of the certification process prior to the development of the graduate degree programs in counseling at WCU.
 These individuals include the following: Dr. Neill Scott, Mr. Taylor Huskins, Mr. Minor Wilson, Dr. John McGeever, Dr. Stephen McIntosh, Dr. David McMillan, Dr. Nan Zimmerman, and Dr. Sherry Baldwin.
-Full-time faculty in the degree programs in Counseling who no longer teach at WCU include (in order of termination of service): Dr. Dan Saddler, Dr. Jim Morrow, Dr. Larry Grantham, Dr. Michael Garrett, Dr. Mary Deck, Dr. A. Michael Dougherty, Dr. Dale Brotherton, and Dr. Valerie Schwiebert.
+Full-time faculty in the degree programs in Counseling who no longer teach at WCU include (in order of termination of service): Dr. Dan Saddler, Dr. Jim Morrow, Dr. Larry Grantham, Dr. Michael Garrett, Dr. Mary Deck, Dr. A. Michael Dougherty, Dr. Dale Brotherton, Dr. Valerie Schwiebert, Dr. Phyllis Robertson, and Dr. Elizabeth Graves.

 There are no records to indicate the number of individuals who have completed certification/ licensure programs in professional school counseling and no reliable estimate can be made.
 Commencement programs are the best source of information on the number of individuals who have earned graduate degrees in counseling.
 Unfortunately, one commencement program is missing from the files and, for several years, M.A.Ed. graduates were not identified by major.
 For a few years, counseling graduates were identified as such, but not by their area within counseling.
 A careful review of student files in the departmental office was necessary to fill in the gaps created by missing or incomplete information on graduates.
-Through August 2019, 1,631 individuals have been identified as having completed graduate programs in counseling; of these, 869 have completed the M.A.Ed. in school counseling, 695 have completed the M.A.Ed. or M.S. in community or clinical mental health counseling, 40 completed the M.A.Ed. in student personnel services in higher education, 27 completed the C.A.S. in counseling, and four completed the counseling specialization in the Ed.S. program in Curriculum and Instruction.
+Through August 2021, 1,681 individuals have been identified as having completed graduate programs in counseling; of these, 880 have completed the M.A.Ed. in school counseling, 734 have completed the M.A.Ed. or M.S. in community or clinical mental health counseling, 40 completed the M.A.Ed. in student personnel services in higher education, 27 completed the C.A.S. in counseling, four completed the counseling specialization in the Ed.S. program in Curriculum and Instruction, and one completed the school counselor licensure-only pathway.
 Western Carolina University is accredited by the Southern Association of Colleges and Schools (SACS).
 The M.S. in clinical mental health counseling and the M.A.Ed. in school counseling are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 These programs were first accredited by CACREP in 1993, and reaccredited in 2000, 2007, 2015, and 2017.
-Our current CACREP accreditation is valid through October 2023.
+Our current CACREP accreditation is valid through October 2023 (next re-accreditation cycle in 2022-2023).
 The M.A.Ed. in professional school counseling is additionally accredited by the National Council for Accreditation in Teacher Education (NCATE; now the Council for the Accreditation of Educator Preparation/CAEP) and the North Carolina Department of Public Instruction (NC DPI).